-If selected, Alternative 1, the No Action alternative, would result in the operator not undertaking the proposed activities as described in the plan.
-Therefore, the IPFs to deepwater benthic communities would not occur.
+If selected, Alternative 1, the no action alternative, would result in the operator not undertaking the proposed activities as described in the plan.
+Therefore, the factors producing impacts to deepwater benthic communities would not occur.
 For example, there would be no well emplacement activities that could result in physical damage to the deepwater benthic communities or their substrates, no drilling discharges that could result in burial of the organisms, or no burial due to a blowout.

-If selected, Alternative 2, the Proposed Action, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
+If selected, Alternative 2, the proposed action, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
 Examples of potential impacts to possible deepwater benthic communities include, but are not limited to, damage from well emplacement activities, smothering from drilling discharges, possible sedimentation and/or oil contamination from a blowout, and crushing or burial from emplacement of subsea infrastructure.
-Because the operator is required to follow all existing lease stipulations as well as the applicable regulations as clarified by NTLs (the operator reaffirmed compliance in its plan as cited above), conditions outlined in the following analyses related to NTL No. 2009-G40 will result in reducing the probability of impacts to deepwater benthic communities.
+Because the operator is required to follow all existing applicable regulations as clarified by NTLs (the operator reaffirmed compliance in its plan as cited above), conditions outlined in the following analyses related to NTL No. 2009-G40 will result in reducing the probability of impacts to deepwater benthic communities.

-The NTL No. 2009-G40, (Deepwater Benthic Communities) provides guidance related to BOEM's regulations implementing a policy of avoidance of sensitive deepwater benthic communities or areas that have a high potential for supporting these community types, as interpreted from geophysical records.
-According to NTL No. 2009-G40, all plans submitted for deep water (984 ft, 300 m or greater) will be reviewed for the presence of deepwater benthic communities that may be affected by the proposed activity.
-Wells must be located a distance of at least 2,000 ft (610 m) from possible and known deepwater benthic communities to prevent cuttings from smothering the communities, and any seafloor disturbance (anchors, anchor chains, cables) must be at least 250 ft (76 m) from a possible or known deepwater benthic community.
-Lessees intending to explore or develop in water depths >984 ft (300 m) are required to provide information about geophysical surveys of the area of proposed activities and to evaluate the data for indications of conditions that may support sensitive deepwater benthic communities.
+The NTL No. 2009-G40 (Deepwater Benthic Communities), provides guidance related to BOEM's regulations implementing a policy of avoidance of sensitive deepwater benthic communities or areas that have a high potential for supporting these community types, as interpreted from geophysical records.
+According to NTL No. 2009-G40, all plans submitted for deepwater (300 m, 984 ft or greater) will be reviewed for the presence of deepwater benthic communities that may be affected by the proposed activity.
+Wells must be located a distance of at least 610 m (2,000 ft) from possible and known deepwater benthic communities to prevent cuttings from smothering the communities, and any seafloor disturbance (anchors, anchor chains, cables) must be at least 76 m (250 ft) from a possible or known deepwater benthic community.
+Lessees intending to explore or develop in water depths >300 m (984 ft) are required to provide information about geophysical surveys of the area of proposed activities and to evaluate the data for indications of conditions that may support sensitive deepwater benthic communities.

-Well Emplacement Activities: Emplacement of the wells, and associated subsea infrastructures can cause disturbances with lethal and sub-lethal effects such as (1) crushing; (2) burial; and (3) decreased fitness if substantial quantities of sediments are suspended in the water column during operations.
-For this plan, LLOG proposes to use either a DP semisubmersible or a DP drillship to conduct their drilling activities; therefore, there are no anchors associated with the proposed operations.
-The site-specific deepwater benthic communities review conducted for the proposed activities determined that there were no potential sensitive deepwater benthic communities or habitat that could support such communities within 2,000 ft (610 m) of the proposed well sites.
+Well Emplacement Activities: Emplacement of the wells and associated subsea infrastructure can cause disturbances with lethal and sub-lethal effects such as (1) crushing; (2) burial; and (3) decreased fitness if substantial quantities of sediments are suspended in the water column during operations.

+For this plan Hess proposes to use a DP drillship to conduct their drilling activities; therefore, there are no anchors associated with the proposed operations.
+Also, the site-specific deepwater benthic communities review conducted for the proposed activities determined that there were no potential sensitive deepwater benthic communities or habitat that could support such communities within 2,000 ft (610 m) of the proposed well sites.